About Our Classes

 Tuition & Membership

 Tuition for Kutsinhira members is $14 per class and $16 for non-members.
 Students are entitled to a multi-class discount of 20%.
 A yearly membership (which runs from September to August) is $40 for an individual and $65 for a family.
 Membership provides reduced tuition for classes and workshops, plus newsletters, email notification of events, participation in our annual membership meeting/party, discounts on CDs, t-shirts, concerts, etc. Tuition assistance is available on a limited basis for those seeking financial help.

 Beginning classes are not offered every term of the year.
 Accommodations can be made to enroll new players in on-going classes with private tutoring and free observations in those classes.
-To be added to a list of interested students or get information about enrolling in on-going classes or private tutoring contact Education Director Sue Dickman.
+To be added to a list of interested students or get information about enrolling in on-going classes or private tutoring contact Executive Director Gary Spalter.
 With other questions feel free to contact Executive Director Gary Spalter.
 We hope to see you in class soon!